julien-arino/math-4370-7370/index.md

 # MATH 4370-7370 <br> Linear Algebra and Matrix Analysis <br> Syllabus

+## Objectives of the course

+Matrices are ubiquitous in many aspects of mathematics.
+They show up, for instance, when considering the local asymptotic stability of equilibria of systems of ordinary differential equations, the long term behaviour of Markov chains, the study of graphs and the discretization of reaction-diffusion equations.

+Objectives of the course:
+1. explore the role of matrices in several fields of mathematics;
+2. study properties of these matrices;
+3. develop an understanding of how to deal with matrices in software.

+## Prerequisites

+For University of Manitoba students: MATH 2090, Linear Algebra 2.

-## Who?
+## Who's teaching?

 > Instructor: Julien Arino

 > Office: 432 Machray Hall

 > Email: [julien.arino@umanitoba.ca](mailto:julien.arino@umanitoba.ca)

-> I do not answer the telephone in my office
+> I do not answer the telephone in my office, don't bother.

 ## Where and when?

 > Class schedule: 10:00-11:15 Tuesday & Thursday.

 > Class location: TBD.

 > Office hours: TBD.
 There will be both in-person and zoom sessions.

 > Course page: UMLearn (and this repository for some content).

 ## Video for remote attendance